-Olossai y Adoptable Roads that are built to a standard set by Suffolk County Council so they can be roads maintained by the Council at no direct cost to those living on the estate (see 'service charge') Affordable Affordable housing: Social rented, affordable rented and intermediate housing, Housing provided to eligible households whose needs are not met by the market.
+Adoptable Roads that are built to a standard set by Suffolk County Council so they can be roads maintained by the Council at no direct cost to those living on an estate eg Ash Plough (see 'service charge') Affordable Housing Affordable housing: Social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
 Affordable rented housing is let by local authorities or private registered providers of social housing to households who are eligible for social rented housing.
-Community A charge per square metre on the net additional floor area constructed on a site.
-CIL Infrastructure charges can be differentiated in a number of different ways, with the most common Levy or CIL way being by type of development, e.g. residential, retail, commercial, etc. CIL pays for the additional cost burden to the Council and the community of the building, such as health, education, roads, library, open spaces, waste and other services.
+Community Infrastructure Levy or CIL A charge per square metre on the net additional floor area constructed on a site.
+CIL charges can be differentiated in a number of different ways, with the most common way being by type of development, e.g. residential, retail, commercial, etc. CIL pays for the additional cost burden to the Council and the community of the building, such as health, education, roads, library, open spaces, waste and other services.
 Parishes with a Neighbourhood Plan can keep 25% of CIL to spend as they choose on addressing the needs arising from growth.
-Functional A group of villages and settlements that work together, e.g. for schooling, shopping, Cluster activity or health interests.
+Functional Cluster A group of villages and settlements that work together, e.g. for schooling, shopping, activity or health interests.
+Historic Environment All aspects of the environment resulting from the interaction between people and places through time, including all surviving physical remains of past human activity, whether visible, buried or submerged, and landscaped and planted or managed flora.
 Infrastructure A broad term to describe the things which make places acceptable for people to live in.
-Services to land include road and utilities such as power and water; services to people include schools, GP surgeries, community facilities etc. Local Plan - Until is it superseded by the Babergh & Mid Suffolk Joint Local Plan, the adopted local adopted plan comprises the saved policies of the Mid Suffolk District Local Plan (1998), the First Alteration to the Mid Suffolk Local Plan (2006), the Mid Suffolk District Core Strategy Development Plan Document (2008), and the Mid Suffolk District Core Strategy Focused Review (2012).
-Local Plan - Babergh & Mid Suffolk Joint Local Plan, the emerging planning document that provides emerging the strategic framework that guides and informs the Neighbourhood Plan.
+Services to land include road and utilities such as power and water; services to people include schools, GP surgeries, community facilities etc. Local Plan - adopted Until is it superseded by the Babergh & Mid Suffolk Joint Local Plan, the adopted local plan comprises the saved policies of the Mid Suffolk District Local Plan (1998), the First Alteration to the Mid Suffolk Local Plan (2006), the Mid Suffolk District Core Strategy Development Plan Document (2008), and the Mid Suffolk District Core Strategy Focused Review (2012).
+Local Plan - emerging Babergh & Mid Suffolk Joint Local Plan, the emerging planning document that provides the strategic framework that guides and informs the Neighbourhood Plan.
 The Neighbourhood Plan must be in general conformity with its strategic policies.
 MSDC Mid Suffolk District Council NPPF National Planning Policy Framework, a document that sets out national planning policy.
 All neighbourhood plans must have due regard to it.
-PE Stradbroke Neighbourhood Plan Objective relating to People PL Stradbroke Neighbourhood Plan Objective relating to Place SCC Suffolk County Council SD Supporting Document - which provides evidence that underpins the policies in the Plan Service A charge paid by homes on an estate on which land and roads are managed by a Charge private company instead of Suffolk County Council.
+PE Stradbroke Neighbourhood Plan Objective relating to People PL Stradbroke Neighbourhood Plan Objective relating to Place SCC Suffolk County Council SD Supporting Document - which provides evidence that underpins the policies in the Plan Service A charge paid by homes on an estate on which land and roads are managed by a private Charge company instead of Suffolk County Council.
 The company invoices the residents of that estate for the cost of upkeep and maintenance and they pay the full cost of those services.
 SNP Stradbroke Neighbourhood Plan Spatial A planning phrase used to describe how to set out types and level of uses in any place, Strategy e.g. housing, shops, business, open space, to create a sustainable community.
-SPC Stradbroke Parish Council Swales Drainage pond for surface water 2114103 Stande pond for surface water a) Why a Neighbourhood Plan?
+Jualegy SPC Stradbroke Parish Council a) Why a Neighbourhood Plan?

-Introduction
+1) Introduction